 What CENHS is doing

 CENHS currently sponsors four active research clusters — Arts & Media, Catastrophe & Aesthetics, Ethics & Philosophy, and Social Analytics – each of which is tasked with developing a different area of energy and environmental research in the human sciences.
 We sponsor postdoctoral and predoctoral fellowship programs to help cultivate research opportunities for younger scholars in the growing field of energy humanities and founded an artist-in-residence program in 2015, whose first recipient was Icelandic comedian and writer, Jón Gnarr, former Mayor of Reykjavík.
 On campus, we also organize activities to bring together faculty and students interested in energy and environmental research, sponsor public lectures and offer the Greene Prize in Environmental Writing.
 Our “Cultures of Energy” spring research symposium is currently the only annual interdisciplinary energy humanities conference in the world.
-Beyond campus, CENHS is working together with other universities, including notably the University of Alberta and Durham University, to build an international research network in energy and environmental human sciences.
+Beyond campus, CENHS is working together with other universities to build an international research network in energy and environmental human sciences.

 CENHS sponsors active outreach and teaching programs as well.
-In 2015-16 we are partnering with the Rice Arts Initiative, Mobile Grid LLC and FotoFest 2016 to sponsor a show on energy and environmental art featuring the works of Judy Natal and Marina Zurkow.
-We work together with Texas Climate News (http://texasclimatenews.org) to help disseminate important environmental information and are expanding our network of contacts in the energy industry.
-CENHS is also the administrative home of Rice University’s new Environmental Studies minor, which offers undergraduates a holistic approach to environmental issues drawing upon insights and methods from architecture, biological and earth sciences, engineering, humanities and the social sciences.
+In 2018-19 we are partnering with the Humanities Research Center at Rice and the Harris County Commissioner’s Office (Precinct One) to develop a climate vulnerability mapping tool for the Houston area and also helping to organize two new local professional networks, an Energy Futures Forum for renewable energy entrepreneurs and a Houston Area Climate Resilience Network for professionals working on climate change.
+We are also organizing a year-long seminar on histories and futures of waste across the world.
+CENHS is the administrative home of Rice University’s Environmental Studies minor, which offers undergraduates a holistic approach to environmental issues drawing upon insights and methods from architecture, biological and earth sciences, engineering, humanities and the social sciences.

 If you are interested in the mission of CENHS, we would love to hear from you.
 Our blog and calendar feature news and announcements, as well as external resources of interest and personal reflections from CENHS participants.
+Our podcast, “Cultures of Energy” (available here and on iTunes) has listeners in over 170 countries around the world.
 You can follow us on Twitter @cenhs or contact CENHS Director Dominic Boyer (firstname.lastname@example.org) for more information about the Center and its activities.